-The matching fund requirement is 25 percent of the total project cost (5 percent in the case of tribally-controlled institutions).
-Please note that priority is no longer given to matching contributions greater than the required 25 percent.
+The matching fund requirement is 25 percent of the total project cost (5 percent in the case of 1994 Institutions).
 Applicants must verify in their applications that all matching funds are available during the grant period.
 If an applicant is awarded a grant, additional verification documentation may be required.
 All of the matching funds must be spent on eligible expenses during the grant period, and must be from eligible sources.
 Unless provided by other authorizing legislation, other Federal grant funds cannot be used as matching funds.
 However, matching funds may include loan proceeds from Federal sources.

 Matching funds must be spent in advance or as a pro-rata portion of grant funds being expended.
 All of the matching funds must be provided by either the applicant or a third party in the form of cash or in-kind contributions.
-The grantee must be able to document and verify the number of hours worked (e.g. for staff time) and the value associated with the in-kind contribution.
-If the in-kind contributions are from board/ advisory council members for their travel, incidentals, etc., the grantee must have established written policies explaining how these costs are normally reimbursed, including rates.
-The USDA will no longer accept Board or Advisory members' time as an in-kind match.
+The grantee must be able to document and verify the number of hours worked and the value associated with the in-kind contribution.
+Additionally, if the in-kind contributions are from board/advisory council members for their travel, incidentals, etc., the grantee must have established written policies explaining how these costs are normally reimbursed, including rates, and an explanation of this policy must be included in the application.
+Otherwise, the in-kind contributions will not be considered eligible and may cause the application to be determined ineligible for funding.